swibcon/swib20/faq.md

 ## How can I start a video session from Mattermost?

 You can start at any time a video conversation with one or more persons in private.
 Additionally, you can start a video session in a private or public channel.
-See this [post](https://mattermost.com/blog/bigbluebutton-integration/) and/or the [demo video](https://www.youtube.com/watch?v=gg7J9B4wGa4).
+See this [post](https://mattermost.com/blog/bigbluebutton-integration/) and/or the [demo video](https://www.youtube.com/watch?v=gg7J9B4wGa4). _Please note to not start video sessions in the "Town Square" or "Off-Topic" channels._

-To start a video session look out for the camera icon, which can be found in the top right corner of every channel:
+To start a video session within a channel look out for the camera icon, which can be found in the top right corner of every channel:

 ![Screenshot](https://github.com/swibcon/swib20/raw/main/img/camera-icon-top.right.png)